maxpou/maxpou.fr/_drafts/github.md

 ```

 Now you can ensure that each contributors will provide the corrects informations!
 You can do exactly the same with Pull-request content (*"what does it fix?
 Tests status?"*).
+In this case, call this file: PULL_REQUEST_TEMPLATE.md.

-## Github Pages
+## Github Pages ❤️️

 Github can host severals type of websites:

-* plain old HTML pages: https://github.com/maxpou-slides/maxpou-slides.github.io
+* plain old HTML pages (can be interesting if you want to test the last trending JS Framework!);
-* websites which use [Jekyll](https://jekyllrb.com/) (like this website)
+* blogs which use **[Jekyll](https://jekyllrb.com/)**, like this blog where you read this lines :) [github.com/maxpou/maxpou.github.io](https://github.com/maxpou/maxpou.github.io).

-example: my blog where you read this lines :) (https://github.com/maxpou/maxpou.github.io)
+To deploy, `git push` and that's all!

 There is severals url pattern:
 * <username/organisationName>.github.io
 * <username/organisationName>.github.io/projectname.
 In this case, you need to push the HTML/Jekyll files in a branch call gh-pages.
 * ... or whatever custom domain.
 In this case, put a CNAME file on your repository.
-Further more informations are availables in the documentation (https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
+Further more informations are available [in the documentation](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

 You can also [secure your Github Pages site with HTTPS](https://help.github.com/articles/securing-your-github-pages-site-with-https/).
 Unfortunately it is not compatible with custom domains.

-I'am a big fan of Github Pages!
-They currently host this website ([www.maxpou.fr](http://www.maxpou.fr/)), an other one dedicated to my slides ([slides.maxpou.fr](http://slides.maxpou.fr/)), some Proof of Concepts (ie: my [Dictionary Game](https://github.com/maxpou/dictionary-game)) and all of my slides (I put them into an [organization](https://github.com/maxpou-slides) for a better visibility).
+Personally, I'm a big user of Github Pages.
+For now, they currently host this website ([www.maxpou.fr](http://www.maxpou.fr/)), an other one dedicated to my slides ([slides.maxpou.fr](http://slides.maxpou.fr/)), some Proof of Concepts (*ie: [Dictionary Game](https://github.com/maxpou/dictionary-game) with VueJs 2*) and all of my slides (I put them into an [organization](https://github.com/maxpou-slides) for a better visibility).

 For managing dependencies, I recommend you to use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 For instance my slides repositories use [RevealsJS](https://github.com/hakimel/reveal.js/).
 I don't want to manage this library inside each repositories.
 It is exactly the same for my [Vim plugins](https://github.com/maxpou/dotfiles/tree/master/vim/bundle).
 I prefer stock a reference to the repositories in my dotfiles instead of the repository itself.